-Study moves from the background and eruption of the French Revolution to the dawn of the Twentieth Century, examining such events as revolution, nationalism, liberalism, socialism, and other forces and ideologies which dramatically transformed Europe and created many of the conditions which persist to the present.
+Study moves from the background and eruption of the French Revolution to the dawn of the Twentieth Century, examining such events as revolution,

 HIST 336.
-Emergence of Modern Europe, 1901 to the present, Spring odd years
+Emergence of Modern Europe, 1901 to the present, Offered every 2-3 years

 Study of a Twentieth Century Europe dominated by events such as World War I, the Great Depression, World War II, and the post-1945 East-West conflict which has helped produce today's world.